How to Create an Inclusive Travel Programme

 2. What adjustments can we make to better support you on this trip?

-7. Provide engaging pre-travel safety training.
-Travel safety training should incorporate specific diversity elements and be available for everybody.
+Good Diverse Travel Safety Training Courses should incorporate specific diversity elements and be available for everybody.
 Whilst we all know how to navigate life as our authentic selves, educating our colleagues, managers and those who could become allies is priceless.
 This in turn helps to mitigate otherwise dangerous and risky situations.
 Training material should be engaging and not too long.
 Consider using rich media such as animation and videos.
 Work with travel professionals and safety experts who have a deep understanding of the diverse travel risk landscape.

-8. Use inventive ways to engage business travellers.
-The travel safety landscape is constantly evolving due to world events and changes in global legislation, so business travellers must keep up to date with the latest advice.
+The corporate travel safety landscape is constantly evolving due to world events and changes in global legislation, so business travellers must keep up to date with the latest advice.
 Provide inventive ways to give your business travellers access to resources, perhaps through creating apps and alerts or adding links to booking information.

-9. Collect post-trip feedback.
 Develop an easy post-travel feedback mechanism that goes far deeper than a travel survey.
 Educate suppliers from your travel programmes who don’t reflect your DE&I values or policies or who have put your travellers at avoidable risk, or remove them altogether.
+Specifically, you will find lots of helpful information in our Guide to Hotel Safety for Corporate Travel Managers.

-10. Let your Travel Management Company do the heavy-lifting.
-A good travel management company will have already thought about inclusivity and offer a range of support services to support your diverse workforce.
+A good travel management company will have already thought about inclusivity and have a set of DE&I best practices, ideally already implemented internally for their own employees, and offer a range of support services to support your diverse workforce.
 If they don’t, consider making support for diverse travellers part of your next RFP criteria.
-Here’s a list of our partner TMCs who have each taken further steps to support diverse business travellers.
+Here’s our list of certified Travel Management Company partners who have taken demonstrable steps to support diverse business travellers.

 At Maiden Voyage, we can help you on your inclusive travel journey.
 From simply auditing your current processes to providing engaging traveller safety training resources or doing all the heavy lifting for you, we can support you or build your entire inclusive traveller programme from the ground up.

-Talk to us now about where you are on your journey.
-We’re here to help with all your travel safety needs.
+Talk to us now about where you are on your journey and how you would like us to help you.

 Get in touch